arturogonzalezm/energy_price_and_demand_forecast/README.md

 1. **Staging Layer** (`StagingDataProcessor`):
    - Reads the raw CSV files from AEMO.
    - Performs initial cleaning and validation.
-   - Converts settlement dates to a standardized timestamp format.
+   - Converts settlement dates to a standardised timestamp format.

 2. **Curated Layer** (`CuratedDataProcessor`):
    - Aggregates the data, possibly to daily or hourly intervals.